HMP Bronzefield baby death followed systemic failings - inquest

 'Viewed as problem'

-"Inquest evidence has shown that as a vulnerable 18-year-old black woman, narratives around gangs informed the way she was treated in the community and in prison.
+She said: "Inquest evidence has shown that as a vulnerable 18-year-old black woman, narratives around gangs informed the way she was treated in the community and in prison.
 She was viewed not as someone in need of care and compassion but as a discipline and control problem.
-Her calls for help went unanswered, and her pain was ignored.
+Her calls for help went unanswered, and her pain was ignored."

+Citing government data, Inquest said there were 196 pregnant women in prisons in England and Wales from April 2022 to March 2023.

-The charity has posted the coroner's conclusions on its website.
+The charity posted the coroner's conclusions on its website.

 Janey Starling, co-director of gender justice campaign Level Up, said prison was not safe for pregnant women and it was "long overdue" that courts should stop sending pregnant women there.
-She said: "Here are plenty of other countries that do not send pregnant women to prison, including Italy, Brazil and Mexico, yet the UK lags behind."
+She said plenty of other countries did not send pregnant women to prison, including Italy, Brazil and Mexico, but the UK "lags behind."

 Prisons Minister Damian Hinds said: "We have since made important improvements to the care received by pregnant women, including specialist mother and baby staff in every women's prison, extra welfare checks and better health and antenatal support.
 While there is still more to be done to make sure expectant mothers in prison get the same care as those in the community, these changes will reduce the chances of such a tragedy happening again."